 According to WHO, in 2012 the global incidence of cancer (excluding non-melanoma skin cancer) was 14.1 million and by 2030 it is expected to reach 23.6 million.
-The rise in number of cancer cases will accelerate the growth of blood gas and electrolyte analyzers market.
+The rise in the number of cancer cases will accelerate the growth of blood gas and electrolyte analyzers market.
 High unmet clinical needs pertaining to cancer and the subsequent rise observed in patient’s awareness levels are some of the factors that will boost the demand for blood gas and electrolyte analyzers.

 Portable analyzers held the largest share in the market in 2015 owing to its ability to render instantaneous test results and faster turnaround time.
 Growing demand for point-of-care blood gas and electrolyte analyzers is one of the main reasons for their continued dominance.
 The market share of the portable analyzers segment is expected to increase over the forecast period.

-In 2015, combined analyzers testing dominated the market due to an extensive portfolio of commercialized products compared to blood gas analyzers and the presence of large number of tests.
+In 2015, combined analyzers testing dominated the market due to an extensive portfolio of commercialized products compared to blood gas analyzers and the presence of a large number of tests.
 Combined analyzers segment is also the fastest growing and is expected to outgrow the others in terms of growth rate by 2022.

 The combined analyzers market is marked by the presence of need for analyzers, which require less service and maintenance.
 The market shares of combined analyzers are expected to increase over the forecast period.
 Blood gas testing market accounted for 15.3% share.
 Its growth is attributed to the fact that genetic testing is carried out for almost all patients in emergency department and critical care units in hospitals.

 In terms of revenue share, clinical laboratories dominated the market in 2015.
 One of the factors for their continued dominance is the presence of high number of diagnostic tests.

 However, the point of care market is expected to show the fastest rate over the forecast period owing to factors such as rising demand for rapid diagnosis near patient site and increasing initiatives to reduce hospital stays to control healthcare spending.